finbourne/lusid-sdk-python-preview/sdk/docs/ComplianceApi.md

     # Create an instance of the API class
     api_instance = lusid.ComplianceApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The time at which to get results from.
 Default : latest (optional)
 page = 'page_example' # str | Optional.
 The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | Optional.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | Optional.
 When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # list[str] | Optional.
 A list of field names to sort by, each suffixed by \"ASC\" or \"DESC\" (optional)